DeSantis predicts Trump won't accept results in Iowa or New Hampshire if he loses

 But as a presidential candidate, he has not echoed Trump's contention that the election had been rigged.

-And in August, DeSantis said, "I've said many times that the election is what it is.
+Later that month in Iowa, DeSantis said, "I've said many times that the election is what it is.
 All those theories that were put out, did not prove to be true."

 He has criticized changes to mail ballot laws implemented by states during the pandemic and leading up to the 2020 election.
 But when asked by voters about the possibility of fraud in the 2024 election, he often says he'll take advantage of each state's specific ballot access practices, like ballot harvesting, and mail and early voting, even though he has criticized them in the past.